 - When you install OnSite Server, the installer configures your computer to ensure optimal performance with OnSite.
 To verify if your server computer is optimized for OnSite, or to re-optimize your computer after making changes to your system, go to Apple > System Preferences > Lightspeed Server.

 If required, unlock the Lightspeed Server preferences by clicking the lock icon and entering your system username and password.

 - Click Advanced.
 If your computer isn't optimized for use with Lightspeed Server, click Reset Configuration.

-- On the Apple menu click System Preferences > Lightspeed Server.
+- From the Apple menu, click System Preferences > Lightspeed Server.

-Select the database and note the port listed at the left.
+Select the database and note the port listed on the left.

 - To allow client computers to access the Lightspeed OnSite server on your LAN, your network administrator must open this port on your router.

 Lightspeed OnSite is officially installed on your computer(s).